 - Rewards for cooperation and sobriety and punishments for failing to meet obligations.

-If you think that you might be eligible for a drug court, you should contact a criminal defense lawyer as soon as possible.
+If you think that you might be eligible for a drug court in Connecticut due to addiction, you should contact a criminal defense lawyer as soon as possible.
 A lawyer can help you determine the state guidelines for eligibility in a drug court program and help you figure out if this is the right choice for you.